The Diffuse Radiation Field at High Galactic Latitudes

 \section{Light from dark matter?}

 The continued presence of this unexplained excess in the diffuse background prompts us to briefly consider possible connections to nonstandard physics.
 Leading particle dark-matter candidates such as supersymmetric WIMPs or axions produce photons by annihilation or decay, but not at UV energies \citep{Henry2015}.
 Another possibility is offered by primordial black holes (PBHs), which emit Hawking radiation with an approximately blackbody spectrum peaking at the characteristic energy $E=\hbar c^3/(8\pi G M)$ for PBHs of mass $M$.
 Thus a background with $E=7$~eV (midway between our FUV and NUV energies) might be associated with PBHs of characteristic mass $M\approx 2 \times 10^{21}$~g.
 This value coincides with one of three narrow remaining theoretically allowed PBH mass windows \citep{Carr2016}, a so far unremarked coincidence that we find intriguing enough to explore briefly here.
-The question is whether PBHs could contribute significantly to the unexplained excess identified above, whose bolometric intensity $Q_u=4\pi I_{\lambda}\lambda \approx 5\times 10^{-5}$~erg~s$^{-1}$~cm$^{-2}$ with $I_{\lambda}\approx$~180~photon units at $\lambda\approx 2000$~\AA.
+A plausible production mechanism for PBHs with masses close to this range has been identified by \citet{Espinosa2017}.
+The question is whether PBHs of this kind could contribute significantly to the unexplained excess identified above, whose bolometric intensity $Q_u=4\pi I_{\lambda}\lambda \approx 5\times 10^{-5}$~erg~s$^{-1}$~cm$^{-2}$ with $I_{\lambda}\approx$~180~photon units at $\lambda\approx 2000$~\AA.